scientificcomputing/seminar-23-11-2023/docs/repo.md

 ## Licenses

-- What can other users to with the material in your repository?
+- What can other users do with the material in your repository?
 - No license means the nobody can use, copy, distribute, or modify the work without consent from the author
 * Add a file called LICENSE to your repository.
 Go to GitHub, click "Add file" and type the name `LICENSE` and GitHub will provide you with some options